responsify-wp/responsify-demo/wp-content/plugins/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
+= 1.9.6 =
+* Critical PHP 5.3 bugfix

+= 1.9.5 ==
+Bugfix.

+= 1.9.4 =
+Bugfixes and support for WordPress 4.4.

+= 1.9.3 =
+Updated the Picturefill polyfill to version 3.0.1.

+= 1.9.2 =
+New feature: Debug mode.
+Bugfixes.

+= 1.9.1 =
+Bugfixes and minor improvements.

+= 1.9.0 =
+Introducing a brand new user interface for managing custom media queries for the images.
+New filter: rwp_edit_generated_element.

+= 1.8.0 =
+Picture::create() has been replaced with new functions.
+Upgraded Picturefill to 2.3.1.
+Bugfixes and improvements.

+= 1.7.3 =
+Picture::create('attributes') works with custom settings now.
+Bugfixes.

+= 1.7.2 =
+* New: RWP will ignore images with the 'rwp-not-responsive' class.
+* Bugfixes.

 = 1.7.1 =
 * Bugfix.
 The $content_width variable in functions.php could make the generated markup to be slightly incorret.